 Cooked lunches are freshly prepared by our School chef and his team each day, with the menus rotated weekly.
 The meals are especially designed for children and their busy days, nutritionally balanced with plenty of fresh fruit and vegetables.
 Lunch is two courses with a choice of main course and a pudding or fresh fruit.
 At morning break we offer a snack and a drink.

-Chicken basil and tomato penne pasta served with garlic bread and carrots
+Chicken basil and tomato penne pasta served with garlic bread and sweetcorn

-Chicken goujons with potato wedges and green beans
+Battered chicken balls with seasoned potato wedges and green beans

 Parental involvement in the teaching and learning process is a crucial element to pupil success.
 Our philosophy is simple…we succeed together.

 Parents are regularly invited to assemblies and productions and are encouraged to accompany the children on educational trips and visits.